 How many times have you walked through a store's doors and—to your extreme embarrassment—set off the anti-theft alarm?
 It's surprisingly easy to do, even when you've paid for your item and had it "deactivated" at the checkout.
-Anti-shoplifting alarms use a technology called RFID (radio-frequency identification), but the same technology has many other uses too, from tracking pets to collecting fares from bus passengers.
-Let's take a closer look at this cunning new technology and find out how it works!
+Anti-shoplifting alarms use a technology called RF (radio-frequency), while a similar (but more advanced) technology called RFID (radio-frequency identification) has many other uses, from tracking pets and public library stocktaking to collecting fares from bus passengers.
+Let's take a closer look at this cunning technology and find out how it works!

-Photo: A typical RFID gate in a shop doorway.
+Photo: A typical RF security gate in a shop doorway in London, England.
 There's another one of these on the other side of the door.
 Sometimes these scanners are disguised so you can't see them, but more often they're designed to act as a very visible deterrent to shoplifters.

 Radio or wireless is a way of transmitting energy through empty space—that is, instead of using a wire cable.
 The energy is carried by invisible waves of electricity and magnetism that vibrate through the air at the speed of light.
 The basic science and the practical technology of wireless communication was developed in the second half of the 19th century.
 During the early 20th century, "radio" came to mean audio programs beamed through the air from giant transmitters to cumbersome electronic boxes sitting in people's homes.
 When inventors found a way of sending pictures, as well as audio, television was born.
 Today, all kinds of things work using the same wireless technology, from digital radio and television to cellphones (mobile phones), and wireless Internet.